tillkuhn/rubin/README.md

 *rubin* is basically a thin wrapper around the [Confluent  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to produce event records for an existing Kafka Topic.
 It's written in Go and uses just plain http communication, a couple of environment variables and CLI switches.

-## Why the funky name?

-Initially I thought of technical names like `kafka-record-prodcer` or `topic-pusher`, but all of them turned out to be pretty boring.
-[Rick Rubin](https://en.wikipedia.org/wiki/Rick_Rubin) was simply the first name that showed up when I googled for "famous record producers", so I named the tool in his honour, and also in honour of the great Albums he produced in the past decades.

 ## Installation and usage

 ### Use as standalone CLI